shreyash8318/shreyash8318/README.md

 ## About Me

 •⁠  ⁠👨‍💻 *B-Tech third-year student* focusing entirely on building robust, scalable backend architectures.

 •⁠  ⁠🧠 *Avid Problem Solver:* Actively sharpening my data structures and algorithmic skills by tackling challenges daily on *LeetCode*.

-•⁠  ⁠⚙️ *Continuous Learner:* Currently diving deep into the fundamentals of *System Design* to understand how to build reliable, high-      availability software.
+•⁠  ⁠⚙️ *Continuous Learner:* Currently diving deep into the fundamentals of *System Design* to understand how to build reliable, high-availability software.

 •⁠  ⁠🔐 Fascinated by secure architectures, RESTful API design, and authorization mechanisms.

 ---